An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Optical Tests

 The level of scattering at the bulk of the mechanics is below 600~ppm and indicates the high quality of the metal polishing.
 The scattering increases significantly at the edge of the baffle hole, reaching values of 30,000~ppm or 3\% and peaks when the laser light illuminates the photo-sensor.
-This is attributed to a number of factors related to the fact that the Si sensor is almost transparent to the 1064~nm light that is not reflected, which then scatters off at an existing metal layer at the back side in the silicon chip and/or at the ceramic packaging layer, which are optically untreated surfaces.
+This is attributed to a number of factors related to the low quantum efficiency of silicon to 1064~nm light.
+That light is then scattered by the existing metal layer at the back side of the silicon chip and/or at the ceramic packaging layer, which are optically untreated surfaces.
 Although these values are a priori high, the induced effect on the operations of the IMC cavity is very small, since the scattered light off the IMC baffle is redirected away from the main stream thanks to the nine-degrees inclination of the baffle with respect to the direction normal to that of the incident beam in the cavity.